TurcsikZ/ZSPD-Deep-learning-projekt/README.md

 <p> The data_manipulation folder contains all the jupyter notebooks which we used for create our datasets.
 The script and notebooks are commented.</p>

 <p> The models folder contains all the results and models code which we used for the training and validation. </p>
+<p> Documentation folder contains the abstracts and the documentation files.</p>

 <h2> Milestone 2. </h2>
 <p> We used the <a  href= 'https://www.paperspace.com/'> paperspace </a> platform to run our models.It has an own pytorch enviroment. </p>